How to Trade Chart Patterns

 Double the possibilities, double the fun!

-The only problem is that you could catch a false break if you set your entry orders too close to the top or bottom of the formation.
+The only problem is that you could catch a false break if you set

 So be careful and don't forget to place your stops too!